yejianye/sc2analyzer/README.md

 - rep_path: the root directory for all your replay files
 - db_path: the directory where sc2search would store all the metadata for your replays

+In sc2search.ini, you could define custom strategy which could be used for search rules.
+Open the configuration and play with it yourself, there're lots of inline documentation.